RxAll

-RxAll Inc. is a health information technology/big data startup company.
-The company works with drug regulatory agencies and other stakeholders to reduce fake medicines and make sure that patients receive high quality verified drugs, and help pharma manufacturers gain more sales, and patients have better access to high quality drugs.
+RxAll Inc. is a health information technology and big data startup company.
+The company works with drug regulatory agencies and other stakeholders to reduce fake medicines ensure that patients receive and have better access to high quality verified drugs.

 Founding history

-RxAll Inc. was established on January 1, 2016 by Adebayo Alonge, Amy Kao and Wei Liu.
-They were graduate students of Yale University - Yale School of Management at the time.
+RxAll Inc. was established on January 1, 2016, by Yale University - Yale School of Management graduate students Adebayo Alonge, Amy Kao and Wei Liu.
 It is seen as an important weapon against illegal pharmaceutical outfits in Kenya.
 Alonge was nearly killed by fake salbutamol tablets in Nigeria in 2005.

 Early challenges

 Like many start-ups, RxAll Inc. came up against early challenges when it almost ran out of cash in the first quarter of 2017, the founding team persisted to raise funds in parallel to operating the business.
 Co-founders Adebayo Alonge and Amy Kao managed to raise about $1 million in grants and bootstrapped funds from the Nigerian government, the Yale start-up ecosystem, Merck, Villgro and other support networks.